 And There May be a Lot of Forged Paper Floating Around the Country-How Eastern Supply Houses Were Victimized.

 Vancouver, Sept.
-27.- The bogus cheque fraud worked on wholesale houses promises to be a very big money-maker, netting thousands of dollars to the operators.
-The chief of the gang personated in eastern trade centres Mr. Mackintosh, taken for the Lemieux wreck. the purchasing agent of Kelly, Douglas & Co., wholesale grocers, of this city.
-He gave large orders for goods to be de-He gave large orders for goods to be delivered to the firm and then cashed the firm's cheques, on the ground that he 23rd day of March, 1908.
-No bill was needed the money for expenses.
-The cheques, cashed by the unsuspicious supply houses, bore the forged acceptance stamps of the Bank of Montreal and the Royal Bank of Canada.
-When these cheques began to pour into the banks here from eastern centres the fraud was discovered.
+27.- The bogus sheque fraud worked on wholesale houses in the east by some ingenious swindler promises to be a very big money-maker, netting thousands of dollars to the operators.
+The chief of the gang personated in eastern trade centres Mr. Mackintosh, the purchasing agent of Kelly, Douglas & Co., wholesale grocers, of this city. cheques, cashed by the unsuspicious supply houses, bore the forged acceptance stamps of the Bank of Montreal and the Royal Bank of Canada.

+When these cheques began to pour in-to the banks here from eastern centres the fraud was discovered.
 The forger must have had skilled assistance in the making of the fraudulent acceptance stamps.
-A curious error of the forger was to add a royal crown to the Royal Bank's stamp.
+A curious error of the forger was to add a reyal crown to the Royal Bank's stamp.
 This was the thing that led to the detection of the fraud.
 The swindlers committed three forms of forgery.
 They forged the signature of the firm of Kelly, Douglas & Co., of the firm's buyer, and of the banks' acceptance.
-What the total loss will be is not yet known, but it will fall largely on United States supply houses.
+What the total loss will be is not yet known, but it will fall largely on

+United States supply houses.
 The largest single cheque drawn by the forger was \$300, and was cashed by the Grape Nut firm, which has instructed its local agent to take up the cheque, the company standing the loss.
-It is anticipated that the forged paper will total at least \$10,000.
-The last seen of the forger was when he tendered a false cheque at a C. P. R. ticket office, receiving cash in change.
-The C. P. R. has joined the banks and Kelly, Douglas & Co. in setting the law in motion.
-It is possible that a clue to the more daring swindle will be found following upon the arrest of a young man in New financial assistance that might be Westminster to-day.
-He went to the needed.
+It is anticipated that the forged paper will total at least. at least \$10,000.
+The last seen of the forger was when he tendered a false who, after he had retired from the bank's service, lived splendidly on the proceeds of bogus cheques bearing the bank's acceptance stamp.
+It was sup-posed that he had possessed himself of a genuine acceptance stamp, but it begins to look now as if some skilled rubber stamp maker has become the confederate of a band of clever forgers.

 Westminster Trust Co. on Saturday and vouched for a friend named Watson.
-Watson deposited an accepted cheque of the Union Bank for \$260.
+Watson deposited an accepted chaque of the Union Bank for \$250.
 This was put to his credit.
-On Monday he drew out the money and later it was discovered that the that the acceptance stamp was a bogus one.
+On Monday he drew out the money and later it was discovered that the acceptance stamp was a logus one.
 Watson cannot be found.

-These swindles, it will be noticed, are both variations of the crime of young Anderson, the Bank of Montreal clerk. who, after he had retired from the bank's service, lived splendidly on the proceeds of bogus cheques bearing the bank's acceptance stamp.
-It was sup-posed that he had possessed himself of a genuine acceptance stamp, but it begins to look now as if some skilled rub-ber stamp maker has become the confederate of a band of clever forgers.
-LAST MINUTE TICKS Crude rubber has reached the highest price ever known.
+These swindles, it will be noticed, are both variations of the crime of young Anderson, the Bank of Montreal clerk, who, after he had retired from the

+LAST MINUTE TICKS

+Crude rubber has reached the highest price ever known.

 The Ogilvie Milling Co. will 3,000-parrel mill in the west.
-The Temiskaming & Northern Ontario Railway is now paying its way.
-Two men, one of them a priest, were killed in a religious riot at Castro, Spain.
-Tenders have been awarded for part of the reconstruction work on the Parliament buildings.
+The Temiskaming & Northern Ontario of the reconstruction work on the Parliament buildings.
 There is no truth in the story that the C. P. R. will at once build a lakefront line east of Toronto.
-Thursday's rainfall was welcomed throughout the rural districts, according to officials of the Agricultural Department.
-A Grand Jury at Council Bluffs, Ia., has indicted eighty-three men on charges of conspiracy to defraud in connection with the promotion of alleged fake races.
-Charles Duges, giving Jordan as his esidence, was found on the rocks along the Niagara River, having fallen over the bank.
-He was removed to the Memorial Hospital.
-The death occurred at Lower Cove.
-Cumberland County, N. C., of Hugh Fletcher, of the Geological Survey of Canada in the service of which he had been engaged for 37 years.
-Death was the result of pneumonia.
-In the British House of Commons on Thursday night an amendment to apply the exemption from the new stamp duties now applicable to colonial Government securities to all colonial securities was negatived by 200 votes to 69.
-Otto Truhen, night watchman of the McDougal Kitchen Furniture factory, Indianapolis, Ind., which, with several houses in the neighborhood, was burned. confessed that he had set the factory on fire, according to the police.
-The loss An unknown man, about 65 years of pital shortly after his admission.
-He was found lying on the G. T. R. track at age, died in the Kingston General Hos-Rideau Station, east of Kingston Junction.
+Thursday's rainfall was welcomed throughout the rural districts, according to officials of the Agricultural De-A Grand Jury at Council Bluffs, Ia., has indicted eighty-three men on charges of conspiracy to defraud in connection with the promotion of alleged fake races.
+Charles Duges, giving Jordan as his residence, was found on the rocks along tne Niagara River, having fallen over come the bank.
+He was removed to the Memed at Lower Cove, of Hugh found lying on the G. Rideau Station, east of Kingston Junction.
 It would seem likely that he had fallen from a passing train.
-SUDBURY CASE.